Logius-standaarden/fsc-core/draft-fsc-core-00.md

 A Contract becomes valid once all Peers mentioned in the Contract have agreed upon it's content by cryptographically signing it.

-**Fields**

-- ID: a UUID that functions as the unique identifier for the Contract
-- Group ID: the name of the Group for which this Contract is intended
-- Hash algorithm: specifies the Hash algorithm that needs to be used to generate the hash of the Contract.
-This hash is used to validate if two contracts are equal and verify that a signature is intended for the Contract
-  Currently only *SHA3-512* is supported.
-The hash generation is described in the section [content hash](#content_hash).
-- Validity: contains two dates describing the interval in which the Contract can be used.
-- Signatures: signatures of the Peers listed in the contract.
-Contracts have three types of signatures: accepted, rejected and revoked.
-  A signature is a JSON Web Token.
-We have a dedicated section on [signatures](#signatures).
-- Grants: describes what is granted by a contract.
-  See the [Grants section](#grants) for more details.

 ## Grants {#grants}

 Grants are encapsulated in Contracts and agreed upon by the involved Peers.